 Jack started Aikido at age 14, at Motueka Aikido.
 He later also started training in Judo and BJJ, he really loves martial arts!

 Co-Founder and Honorary Member

 I began training Aikido in Switzerland 1978 under Ikeda Sensei and studied with many of the first generation Aikikai Senseis, such as Tada, Tamura and Tissier.
 Iwama Style became my passion after being Uchi Deshi at the Aikido Institute of Oakland.
-I went to Iwama several times for longer periods to study under Saito Sensei, and kept a close relationship with him until Saito Sensei’s death.
+I went to Iwama several times for longer periods to study under Saito Sensei, and kept a close relationship with him until his passing.
 We then affiliated with Aikido Shinryukan, the NZ Aikikai Organisation.